close

 This project assesses the impact of automated technology on the showering experience in residential aged care.
 We will examine the implementation of the "Sit & Shower" automatic bathing device, tracking showering habits, preferences, and behaviours of residents and carers before and after the trial.

 The current process of caregiver-assisted showering is physically demanding, time-consuming, and emotionally challenging.
-This research will investigate whether the adoption of this automated showering device can enhance residents’ autonomy and dignity, while simultaneously reducing the workload and physical strain of caregivers - who often experience injuries from lifting and bending while manoeuvering residents.
+This research will investigate whether the adoption of this automated showering device can enhance residents’ autonomy and dignity, while simultaneously reducing the workload and physical strain of caregivers - who often experience injuries from lifting and bending while manoeuvring residents.
 Alongside, processing qualitative and quantitative data on how residents, their families, and staff experience the “Sit & Shower”, key clinical indicators will be collected throughout this research project and compared against the pre-study baseline, to document communication, adverse responsive behaviours during showering, pain, time spent and exercise and mobility opportunities during the showering process.

 Education, engagement, and knowledge translation is a priority, with multiple webinars throughout the project in tandem with the development of digital stories, infographics and industry/academic publications to widely disseminate findings.